Ajay5512/ecs-cicd-gatus-deployment/readme.md

 - Add automated scaling policies for ECS services based on CPU, memory, or custom CloudWatch metrics.
 - Integrate automated backups for Terraform state in case of S3 corruption or accidental deletion.
 ---

+## Local Setup

+Clone the repo, install AWS CLI, Terraform, and Docker, then configure your AWS credentials.
+Update variables in a .tfvars file, leaving domain fields empty if you want to use the ALB DNS instead.
+From the terraform/ directory, run terraform init and terraform apply, then open the ALB DNS from the outputs in your browser.